fastlane/docs/docs/actions.md

   `local_branch` | The local branch to push from.
 Defaults to the current branch `remote_branch` | The remote branch to push to.
 Defaults to the local branch `force` | Force push to remote.
-Defaults to false `tags` | Wether tags are pushed to remote.
+Defaults to false `tags` | Whether tags are pushed to remote.
 Defaults to true `remote` | The remote to push to.
 Defaults to `origin`

 </details>